nbeaver/vcard2csv/README.rst

 Bugs
 ----

-Currently it only works for vCard version 2.1. vCard version 3.0 fields like ``type=CELL``.
+vCard version 4.0 has not been implemented.